Personal Story John 15:13 🌻

 Depression and mental health are very close to my heart.
 My brother suffered from depression most of his life and succumbed to it when he took his own life September 2, 2015.
 Suicide is the most devastating aspect of depression.
 He tried medication and therapy which helped but could not sustain him.
 It is my life goal to spread mental health awareness in my brothers honor.
 Depression is a terrible disease to have to live with.
 My family and I have been actively involved in suicide prevention activities since his death.
 I am actively involved with the American Foundation for Suicide Prevention and I am a member of the Sedgwick County Suicide Prevention Coalition.
 Bringing ketamine infusions to the Wichita area for the treatment of psychiatric conditions is a personal passion of mine.
 I wish these services would have been available and offered to my brother in the hope that it would have helped his condition.
 I promise to make your experience at AIWC be the best that it can be!

-Jason grew up and currently lives in south central Kansas with his two children.
-After high school, Jason attended Coffeyville Community College and graduated in 1997 with a Mobile Intensive Care Technician (Paramedic) certificate.
-Working as a paramedic part time for Butler County EMS, Jason also attended the University of Kansas and graduated in 2001 with his Bachelor of Science in nursing.
-Before attending nurse anesthesia school, he obtained critical care experience at Wesley Medical Center in the Emergency Department and Surgical Intensive Care Unit.
-Graduating from Texas Wesleyan University in 2006 with his master’s degree in nurse anesthesia, Jason immediately began working at a rural community hospital close to Wichita providing anesthesia and analgesia care.
-In 2016, Jason graduated with his Family Nurse Practitioner Certificate from Maryville University in St. Louis and works part time in emergency departments and urgent care centers around south-central Kansas.
-Jason is currently completing his Doctor of Nursing Practice degree from Creighton University with an anticipated graduation date of May 2019.
-His doctoral project focuses on ketamine infusions.
-Jason is double board certified as a nurse anesthetist and a nurse practitioner.
+Jason currently lives in south central Kansas with his two children.
+After high school Dr. Burk attended Coffeyville Community College and graduated in 1997 with a Mobile Intensive Care Technician (Paramedic) certificate.
+Working part time for Butler County EMS, Jason also attended the University of Kansas and graduated in 2001 with his Bachelor of Science in Nursing.
+Before attending nurse anesthesia school, he obtained critical care experience at Wesley Medical Center in the emergency department and surgical ICU.
+Graduating from Texas Wesleyan University in 2006 with his Master’s degree in Nurse Anesthesia, Jason immediately began working at a rural hospital providing anesthesia and analgesia care.
+In 2016, Jason graduated with his Family Nurse Practitioner Post Masters Certificate from Maryville University in St. Louis and completed his Doctor of Nursing Practice degree from Creighton in May 2019.
+His doctoral project focused on ketamine infusions and treatment resistant depression.
+Dr. Burk is double board certified as a nurse anesthetist and a nurse practitioner.
 His nurse anesthesia certification is held through the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA) and his nurse practitioner certification is through the American Academy of Nurse Practitioners Certification Board.
-Jason is a member of the American Society of Ketamine Physicians, the American Association of Nurse Anesthetist, the American Association of Nurse Practitioners and is a committee chair for the Kansas Board of Advanced Practice Nurses.
-Jason’s experience as a paramedic, nurse, nurse practitioner, and nurse anesthetist gives him the background to accurately assess, recommend, administer and monitor ketamine infusions.
+He is a member of the American Society of Ketamine Physicians, the American Association of Nurse Anesthetist, the American Association of Nurse Practitioners and is a committee chair for the Kansas Board of Advanced Practice Nurses.

-We have a Licenses Social Worker Consultant available by appointment.
+We have a Licensed Social Worker Consultant available by appointment.